Bellflower Criminal Defense Attorney

 Criminal charges can range from misdemeanors to serious felonies and could be prosecuted at both the state and federal levels.

 Our highly experienced law firm has a substantial record of success.
-We put our decades of experience on your side, involving knowledgeable and skilled legal representation.
+We leverage our decades of experience to put knowledgeable and skilled legal representation on your side.
 We have handled countless criminal cases and know what it takes to achieve favorable results.

 The Bellflower Courthouse is located at 10025 East Flower Street, Bellflower, CA 90706.
 You can reach them at (562) 345-3300.
 The criminal clerk's office, located on the 2nd floor, can be reached at (562) 345-3398.
 They are open from 8:00 a.m. to 4:30 p.m.

-This state trial court is a Los Angeles County Superior Court with jurisdiction over cases that take place in Artesia, Bellflower, Cerritos, Hawaiian Gardens, Lakewood, and Norwalk.
+This state trial court is the Los Angeles County Superior Court, with jurisdiction over cases that occur in Artesia, Bellflower, Cerritos, Hawaiian Gardens, Lakewood, and Norwalk.

 The Los Angeles District Attorney, who prosecutes criminal cases from the Bellflower Area Office, is located at 0025 East Flower Street, Room 374, Bellflower, CA 90706, and the phone number is (562) 804-8085.